Mitigram/Minigram-Presentation/PITCHME.md

 @ul
 - We are no longer loading external scripts via global variables (yay!)
 - Any new JavaScript libraries will be added using require statements in the JavaScript
-- Having a single JavaScript bundle file is often better for performance.
+- Having a single JavaScript bundle file is often better for performance (fewer network requests).
 - And now that we added a build step, there are some other powerful features we can add to our development workflow!
 - Transpiling code for new language features - ES6 and beyond!
 @ulend